Causes of Foundation Problems

-The Austin, Houston, Dallas and Fort Worth area as well as Oklahoma City, OK… all have a unique landscape, beautiful and vibrant, but over the long run, disastrous on the foundation of your biggest investment, your home.
-If you’re having foundation issues, here are some of the reasons why…
+The Dallas-Fort Worth area offers unique landscapes, beautiful and vibrant, but over the long run, they can disastrous on the foundation of your biggest investment, your home.
+If you're having foundation issues, here are some of the reasons why...

 Maintaining the proper drainage around a home is a tricky and important part of foundation maintenance.
 It's a good idea to keep a positive slope away from the structure approximately 5% for a distance of 5 feet, where possible so that excess water will flow away from the foundation.
 Soil levels against a slab foundation should be approximately two to three inches below the brick line, and about halfway up on a pier and beam.
 A swale or gently sloping channel is normally included between structures to avoid erosion.
 While not absolutely necessary, gutters and properly dispersed downspouts can help control moisture problems.
 The use of downspout extension and splash-blocks, or underground piping to reduce erosion to direct the excess water to flow away, are highly recommended.